Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: General-purpose reduction methods

 \subsubsection{Applied Koopman theory}

-An extension of the DMD algorithm (EDMD) was proposed in \cite{Williams.2015}.
+An extension of the DMD algorithm was proposed in \cite{Williams.2015}.
 Their approach still provides a linear ROM, but the mathematical procedure to construct the dynamics involves a prior nonlinear lifting step based on Koopman theory.
 Koopman theory \cite{Mezic.2005,Otto.2021} postulates that a nonlinear dynamical system possesses a linear operator representation when lifted to a generally infinite-dimensional space of observables $g: \set X \rightarrow \mathbb{C}$.
-Constructing a finite-dimensional or even low-order Koopman model by means of (E)DMD corresponds to a Galerkin projection of the Koopman operator onto a set of basis functions $g_i$, collected in $\vec g$.
+Constructing a finite-dimensional or even low-order Koopman model by means of (E)DMD corresponds to a Galerkin projection of the Koopman operator onto a set of basis functions $g_i$, collected in {a vector} $\vec g$.
 Hence, despite being a linear method, DMD is applicable to nonlinear systems, when substituting state snapshots $\vec x^{(k)}$ by a sufficiently rich set of embedded snapshots $\vec g(\vec x^{(k)})$.
 Common choices of real-valued observables include Hermite polynomials, radial basis functions, sparse regression, and ANNs \cite{Williams.2015,Li.2017}.
-More recently, kernel methods have gained attention due to their strong approximation capabilities \cite{Das.2020, Heas.2025, Kohne.2025}.
+More recently, kernel methods have gained attention due to their strong approximation capabilities \cite{Das.2020,Heas.2025,Kohne.2025}.

 Notably, a Koopman model does not necessarily predict states but only deals with observables.
 However, we can adapt the Koopman framework to state prediction by demanding that $\vec x(t)$ can be inferred from $\vec g(\vec x(t))$.
 To this end, a common assumption is that $\vec x(t)$ can be linearly reconstructed from the nonlinear observables.
-For example, \cite{Korda.2018} and follow-ups \cite{Narasingam.2019,Hara.2023,Hao.2024} use EDMD with inputs or controls (EDMDc):
+For example, \cite{Korda.2018} and follow-ups \cite{Narasingam.2019,Hara.2023,Hao.2024} use {extended DMDc}:

 where $\vec z(t) \in \R^{n_z}$ are the Koopman states, $\vec g: \set X \rightarrow \R^{n_z}$ is the nonlinear observable map, and $\mat A \in \R^{n_z \times n_z}$, $\mat B \in \R^{n_z \times n_u}$, $\mat C \in \R^{n_x \times n_z}$.
 A ROM is obtained when setting $n_z < n_x$.